 Fruit flies are some of the most significant pests of fruit and vegetables throughout the world.
 The fruit flies that cause damage in our orchards are known as tephritid flies.
 They are quite different to the drosophila group that many people will know as small brown flies that hang around decaying fruits in a fruit bowl.
 The drosophila flies are not agricultural pests and are mostly only a nuisance where fruit and vegetables are stored.
 Australia has very many tephritid fruit fly species but the most well known and damaging are Queensland fruit fly and Mediterranean fruit fly.
-Queensland fruit fly occurs in eastern Australia through much of Queensland and New South Wales.
+Queensland fruit fly occurs in eastern Australia through much of Queensland, New South Wales and Victoria.
 Med fly is present in Western Australia.

 In this article the term ‘fruit fly’ refers to Queensland fruit fly although management techniques are similar for most of the tephritid group.